solidi/algorithms/ctci/README.md

 1. Shifting values instead of nodes can be more efficient.
 1. Sort linked lists by using temporary lists and merge them.

+## Stacks & Queues

+1. Use linked lists to back data presentation with minimal code logic.

 ## Takeaways

 1. ABC's of programming.
 Thirty minutes of day has lasting effects.